 - Requirements Engineering

 - Software Design

 - Process of Software Engineering

-- Quality of Software Engineering
+- · Quality of Software Engineering

 - Software Project Management

 - Databases Development

 - Enterprise Information Systems

 - Security of Software Systems

-4. Degree competences achieved in this course Course competences Code Description CO01 Ability to design, develop, select, and assess, applications and digital systems, guaranteeing their reliability, security, and quality, according to ethical principles and the current and common laws.
+4. Degree competences achieved in this course

+Course competences Code Description BA04 Basic knowledge about the uses and programming of computers, operating systems, data bases, and digital programmes with applications in engineering.
+CO01 Ability to design, develop, select, and assess, applications and digital systems, guaranteeing their reliability, security, and quality, according to ethical principles and the current and common laws.
 CO02 Ability to conceive, plan, develop and manage projects, services, and digital systems in any context, leading their start and applying continuous improvements, assessing their economic and social impact.
 CO03 Ability to understand the important of negotiation, work efficiency, leadership, and communication abilities in every context of software development.
 CO05 Knowledge, administration, and maintenance of systems, services and digital systems.
 CO08 Ability to analyse, design, build and maintain applications in a strong, safe, and efficient manner by selecting the most appropriate paradigms and programming languages.
+CO12 Knowledge and application of the features, functions, and structure of data bases so as to lead to an appropriate use, and the design, analysis, and implementation of application based on them.
+CO13 Knowledge and application of the required tools for the storage, process, and access to informational systems, even web based ones.
 CO16 Knowledge and application of principles, methodologies, and life spans of software engineering.
-PER01 Team work abilities.
-SIS04 Adaptation to new scenarios.